natsflow/kube-nats/README.md

 ## Nats Subjects

-kube-nats effectively proxies the [dynamic kubernetes api](https://github.com/kubernetes/client-go/blob/master/dynamic/interface.go)
+kube-nats uses the Kubernetes Go client's [dynamic kubernetes api](https://github.com/kubernetes/client-go/blob/master/dynamic/interface.go).
-The message bodies for requests & responses follow the corresponding kube api message bodies as closely as possible.
+The types returned from kube-nats are the exact types that the library returns, serialised to json i.e. `*unstructured.Unstructured` or `*unstructured.UnstructuredList`
+These are the same as the responses you would receive if using the rest api directly or kubectl.

 Note that the `groupVersionResource` object requires the *plural* name of a resource (e.g. 'pods', 'deployments' etc) - it will not work with the singular versions.